 - A. Creutzfeldt-Jakob disease (CJD) is a rapidly progressive, invariably fatal neurodegenerative disorder believed to be caused by an abnormal isoform of a cellular glycoprotein known as the prion protein.
-Exposure to brain tissue, spinal cord fluid and possibly blood from infected persons should be carefully handled to prevent transmission of the disease through these materials. - B. For Tissue Specimens: Whenever clinical suspicion of a prion disease is suspected, Beaumont Laboratory will initially send tissue to the prion surveillance center prior to performing any inhouse processing of the tissue.
-Neurosurgery must speak with pathology prior to boarding the patient for surgery. - C. For Autopsies: The Department of Anatomic Pathology at the Royal Oak Campus of Beaumont Health System will no longer perform autopsy services on deceased patients clinically suspected of harboring prion proteins (i.e. Creutzfeldt-Jakob Disease and other prion diseases).
-If there is any clinical suspicion of prion disease in the deceased patient, the Department of Decedent Affairs or appropriate authority (such as nursing) will refer the next of kin to the National Prion Disease Pathology Surveillance Center for the purpose of coordinating the transfer of the body to the nearest facility willing to perform the autopsy services.
+Exposure to brain tissue, spinal cord fluid and possibly blood from infected persons should be carefully handled to prevent transmission of the disease through these materials. - B. For Tissue Specimens: Whenever clinical suspicion of a prion disease is suspected, Corewell Health Laboratory will initially send tissue to the prion surveillance center prior to performing any in-house processing of the tissue.
+Neurosurgery must speak with pathology prior to boarding the patient for surgery. - C. For Autopsies: The Anatomic Pathology departments in Corewell Health East will no longer perform autopsy services on deceased patients clinically suspected of harboring prion proteins (i.e. Creutzfeldt-Jakob Disease and other prion diseases).
+If there is any clinical suspicion of prion disease in the deceased patient, the Department of Decedent Affairs or appropriate authority (such as nursing) will refer the next of kin to the National Prion Disease

+Pathology Surveillance Center for the purpose of coordinating the transfer of the body to the nearest facility willing to perform the autopsy services.